rust-ml/book/src/5_linear_regression.md

 ## Linear Regression

 Now that we've gotten some clustering under our belt, let's take a look at one of the other common data science tasks: linear regression on two-dimensional data.
-This example includes code for both calcuating the linear equation using `linfa`, as well as code for plotting both the data and line on a single graph using the `plotters` library.
+This example includes code for both calculating the linear equation using `linfa`, as well as code for plotting both the data and line on a single graph using the `plotters` library.

 Per usual, we'll create some data using one of our built-in functions.
 This simply creates an `Array2<f64>` with two columns, one of which will be our x-axis and the other our y-axis.
 We're generating this artificially, but remember, we could get this from a real data source like processing a CSV file or reading in values from a sensor.

 ```rust,no_run
 {{#include ../examples/linear_regression.rs:create_data}}
 ```
-Now that we have the initial data, let's break that down into someting that we can use for our regression; a `data` array and a `target` array.
+Now that we have the initial data, let's break that down into something that we can use for our regression; a `data` array and a `target` array.
 Fortunately, this is pretty simple with the `slice()` and `column()` functions provided by `ndarray`.
 We're also going to want to grab the maximum values for our arrays (and round them up to the nearest integer using the `ceil()` function) to be used for plotting those values a little bit later.

 ```rust,no_run
 {{#include ../examples/linear_regression.rs:data_format}}